 Eventually the entire battalion concentrated at Reviers.
-The remnants of 'D' Company had arrived at about 1100 hours.
+The remnants of 'D' Company had arrived at about 1100 hrs.
 'C' Company followed on completion of their tasks.
-Battalion Headquarters arrived around 1500 hours.
+Battalion Headquarters arrived around 1500 hrs.
 'A' and 'B' arrived later.

-Nan Green H+20 minutes
+NAN GREEN H+20 minutes